gpsinfo/gpsinfo_create/README.md

 We use the cmake build system (https://cmake.org/), that allows to generate a Visual Studio solution from the accompanied CMakeLists.txt.
-Copy local_config_EXAMPLE.config in the source tree's root to local_config.config and edit the latter to provide the paths to both Qt and gdal.
+Copy local_config_EXAMPLE.config in the source tree's root to local_config.cmake and edit the latter to provide the paths to both Qt and gdal.

 ### Deployment